 Chris joined the SWP February 2020.
 He has a bachelor’s degree in Art Education and taught in Aberdeen, MD.
 Before joining the SWP, he worked in other office administrative and bookkeeping jobs and started his own business selling his artwork.
 Chris manages the day-to-day operations in the office, bookkeeping and financials, and administrative tasks.
 He assists the Executive Director and supports all other staff members, does daily bookkeeping, monthly financials, and audit preparation, maintains the office including repairs and upkeep, provides record-keeping and document organization, and helps with IT issues.
 Chris started selling his artwork at the annual Pigtown and SoWeBo Festivals, where he first discovered the culture and charisma of the SWP neighborhoods and learned of the efforts of the Southwest Partnership.
 Chris moved to Baltimore City in 2020, and now resides in the Hamilton area with his partner and dog.

 Rachel Goodrich LMSW, Workforce Development Program Manager

 Rachel joined SWP in 2017 as a collaborative employee under the Mayor’s Office of Employment Development.
 Now in her role as the Workforce Development Program Manager for SWP, she engages with local anchor institutions and employers as well as residents to meet workforce demands for SW Baltimore.
 She is a licensed social worker with ten years of experience in for-profit and non profit and draws on these experiences to provide Southwest job seekers with career guidance while working to connect community members to quality positions with local employers.
 She has a background working with the Spanish speaking population in Baltimore and is available for bilingual services.
-Rachel resides in Union Square with her husband and dog and is expecting their first child in late 2021.
+Rachel resides in Union Square with her husband, new baby girl, and dog.

 Community Schools Program Manager